rbsexton/workspace-ConnectIQ/README.md

 For best results, start the timer on your Garmin at the official start time for your ride.

 Warning!
 This calculator will give you misleading numbers on PBP!
+Please use a PBP Specific calculator for PBP.

 ## Adjusting for non-standard distances